 Now factor in that many Americans pass away without a will, including those who are LGBTQ, the need for trust and estate planning becomes an even larger point of consideration within LGBTQ planning.

-The decision to marry your partner is personal choice, regardless of how you identify or the law.
+The decision to marry your partner is a personal choice, regardless of the law or if you are lesbian, gay, bisexual, transgender or queer.
 This decision, though, does affect your financial life especially if you choose not to get married.
 The good news is that you can take control of some financial matters on your own by implementing some of the following strategies.

 LGBTQ Couples Can Protect Their Financial Interests